qojulia/WaveguideQED.jl/docs/src/toturial_detection.md

 where we introduced $$W_{c/d}^\dagger(\xi_a) W_{c/d}^\dagger(\xi_b) \ket{0}_{c/d} = int_{t_0}^{t_{end}} \mathrm{d}t \int_{t_0}^{t_{end}} \mathrm{d}t' \xi_a(t)\xi_b(t') w_{c/d}^\dagger(t) w_{c/d}^\dagger(t') \ket{0}_{c/d}$$. $$W_{c/d}^\dagger(\xi_a) W_{c/d}^\dagger(\xi_b) \ket{0}_{c/d}$$ thus corresponds to both photons going into the same direction.
 It is also evident that if $$\xi_a(t)\xi_b(t') - \xi_a(t')\xi_b(t) \right = 0$$ then we will have no photons in waveguide c and d simultanously.
 This condition is exactly fulfilled if the photon in waveguide a is indistinquishable from the photon in waveguide b.
 This also means that if the photons ARE distinquishable, we will start to see photon occuring in waveguide c and d simultanously.
 All this and more can be simulated in the code and in the next section we walk through how to set the above example up in the code.

-## Beamsplitter and detection in CavityWaveguide.jl
+## Beamsplitter and detection in WaveguideQED.jl

 In `CaviyWaveguide.jl` we create the two incoming photons in each of their respective waveguides and define the corresponding annihilation operators: